-Touring internationally since 2008, “Play Me, I’m Yours” is an artwork by British artist Luke Jerram.
-Reaching over two million people worldwide – more than 700 pianos have already been installed in 35 cities across the globe, from New York to London, bearing the simple instruction ‘Play Me, I’m Yours’.
+Touring internationally since 2008, Play Me, I’m Yours is an artwork by British artist Luke Jerram.
+Reaching over 10 million people worldwide – more than 1,500 pianos have already been installed in over 50 cities across the globe, from London to New York, bearing the simple instruction Play Me, I’m Yours.

 Street pianos worldwide

 Aberdeen Pianos outside ACT Aberdeen 'Play Me, I'm Yours' being played expertly by a member of the North Shore Celtic Ensemble who's here in #aberdeen as part of @AIYF Aberdeen International Youth Festival #spreadtheword #pianoman www.aberdeenpianos.com

 August 2nd, 3:34pm

 BBC Radio Aberdeen came down to interview us whilst we were installing this piano.

 Mr Fury & the rootsrockerz !